rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 about array overflows, and more.

-Why would someone work in C rather than some other imperative language, particularly given the need to handle all of the joys [11] of memory management in C?
+Why would someone work in C rather than some other imperative language, particularly given the need to handle all of the joys [14] of memory management in C?
 Well, because you have more direct access to the underlying machine, you can write very efficient code.
-And that'another hallmark of C programmers: *They pay close attention to efficiency*, and they consider how their code uses resources.
-A Python programmer concatenates two strings, and doesn't really think about the cost.
+And that's another hallmark of C programmers: *They pay close attention to efficiency*, and they consider how their code uses resources.
+A Python programmer concatenates two strings and doesn't consider the cost.
-A C programmer thinks about the associated costs, and looks for ways to ameliorate them.
+A C programmer reflects on the associated costs and then looks for ways to ameliorate them.

 Finally, C programmers are Unix programmers.  *They tend to program